dsuh93/Rails-2-Study-guide/study_guide.rb/views.md

 ### Demonstrate how to pass instance variables from controllers to HTML views for that controller

   - Concept: In the `Controller`, you must create `instance variables` in your action methods in order to utilize them in your `View` file for that specific action.
+  - Like methods, you can also pass local variables into `partials`.
+This reduces duplication between new and edit pages, and keeps the content distinct.

 ``` Ruby
 #example from library_demo